Info

 Start Areas

-Marathon Start Location: Deer Valley Towne Center
+Marathon Start Location: South Mountain Park Visitor Center

 Porta-potties, water, electrolyte beverage, and basic first aid items will be offered at each start area.
 While participant gear bags will be supplied with disposable gloves, participants should be prepared for cold temperatures at the start of the race.